 Exploring Hradisko Monastery

 If you suffer from hospital phobia, don’t panic.
 While walking around the monastery/hospital you won’t see any medical stuff.
 It feels like you are visiting a palace more than anything else.
-Usually, the tourists don’t have access to the doctors’ offices and patients rooms, but we visited the Monastery on the 9th of September when the Czech Republic was celebrating the European Heritage Day and all the museums, palaces and attractions were fully open to the public.
+Usually, the tourists don’t have access to the doctors’ offices and patients’ rooms, but we visited the Monastery on the 9th of September during the European Heritage Day and all the museums, palaces and attractions were fully open to the public.
 So we had the opportunity to see some of the medical areas of the hospital.

 Holy Hill of Olomouc and the Minor Basilica of Visitation of the Blessed Virgin Mary